itkrivoshei/itkrivoshei/README.md

 <br/>

 - 🔭 I’m currently working on [@school21moscow](https://github.com/school21moscow) and JS Projects.
-- 🌱 I’m currently learning JavaScript and React.
+- 🌱 I’m currently learning JavaScript and React and other web tools.
 - 👯 I’m looking to collaborate on [Youtube](https://www.youtube.com/c/ITKrivoshey).
 - 🤔 I’m looking for help with JavaScript and React.
 - 💬 Ask me about JavaScript or React.